Virginia Tech® home

 • Use of Technology to Promote Access to Services

-The Clinical Translational Core provides support to investigators as well as scientific research related to some of the most challenging barriers in research involving human participants, including recruitment, diagnoses, assessment, and supportive services or interventions.
+The Clinical Translational Core provides support to investigators and scientific research related to some of the most challenging barriers in research involving human participants, including recruitment, diagnoses, assessment, and supportive services or interventions.
 This core research area has two purposes.
 One purpose is to engage in outreach on behalf of VTAC/CAR investigators by a) maintaining a participant research registry that provides an efficient means of contacting potential human participants from the ASD population; b) providing clinical expertise in psychological and behavioral assessment tools; and c) access to space for behavioral assessments or interviews.
 The second purpose is to foster research and dissemination of evidence-based practices for screening, diagnostic evaluations, supportive services, and clinical interventions for ASD and related conditions.
 Research in these areas will also include understanding the course of development for both neurotypical and neurodiverse populations across the lifespan.

 Area Director: Angela Scarpa, Ph.D.
 Department of Psychology